By Dr. Jesse Riley, MS DC

 Whether you work with Modern Movement Clinic in-person, online (oh yeah, we can do that, too), or with another therapist, make sure the first part of your recovery comes from working with a licensed healthcare professional.

-Not your gym buddy, Jim, not your parents, and not your athletic sibling that you still resent but won’t admit it … unless any of them are licensed healthcare professionals who have trained and passed examinations to do so.
+Not your running buddy, Ran-dy, not your parents, and definitely not Reddit or Facebook groups …unless any of them are licensed healthcare professionals who have trained and passed examinations to do so.

 Let’s see what else your examination and experience look like with a practitioner from Modern Movement Clinic.